Should You Avoid Conventional Lotion?

 What About Baby Lotion?

 Even baby lotions can have ingredients to be concerned about:

 Water, Propylene Glycol, Myristyl Myristate, Glyceryl Stearate, Oleic Acid, Stearic Acid, Polysorbate 61, Dimethicone, Isopropyl Palmitate, Stearoxytrimethylsilane, Sorbitan Stearate, Cetyl Alcohol, Synthetic Beeswax, Stearyl Alcohol, Benzyl Alcohol, Carbomer, Fragrance, Methylparaben, Propylparaben, Butylparaben, BHT, D&C Red 33.

 The Skin Deep database gave this baby lotion an overall health concern rating of MODERATE, which includes a high concern for allergies and immunotoxicity, persistence and bioaccumulation, neurotoxicity, endocrine disruption, and organ system toxicity.
 This is not a lotion I would want to apply to my baby!

 What Can You Do?

 To avoid using products that are potentially unsafe, check the Skin Deep database to find products that have LOW health concern ratings.
 You can search for specific products, brands, or even broad categories of products.
-For instance, my family has been using California Baby products for several years.
+For instance, California Baby products generally score well.
 The Skin Deep database shows that all products from California Baby have a LOW health concern rating.